ybzhang0/ybzhang0.github.io/_pages/about.md

 ---
 layout: about
 permalink: /
-title: ""
-seo_title: "Yanbo Zhang | Ramsey Theory | Hebei Normal University"
+title: "Yanbo Zhang | Ramsey Theory | Hebei Normal University"
 author_profile: true
+classes: no-title
 redirect_from:
   - /about/
   - /about.html
 ---

 About me